"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - Banjo's was this in his appearance in Diddy Kong Racing, according to the game's instruction manual.

-- Fire Emblem Thracia 776 is essentially this for Leaf, a supporting character from Fire Emblem Seisen No Keifu's second half.
-The game takes place a year before the second half of Seisen no Keifu and follows Leaf in the Thracian Peninsula fighting against a smaller division of the evil cult that form the main enemies of Seisen no Keifu.
+- Fire Emblem Thracia 776 is essentially this for Leif, a supporting character from Fire Emblem Genealogy of the Holy War's second half.
+The game takes place a year before the second half of Genealogy and follows Leif in the Thracian Peninsula and his desperate struggle to reclaim his kingdom while fighting a division of the Grannvale Empire and the Loptr Cult.
+Seliph, the actual hero of Genealogy shows up briefly and his role is essentially to show how badass his army is which initially increases Leif's self doubt.

 - In Silent Hill: Downpour, the Full Circle ending implies that Howard Blackwood, JP Sater, and DJ Bobby Ricks were all Heroes of their own stories, but failed and became stuck in Silent Hill limbo as a result.
 Anne Cunningham plays this trope the most straight: every time Murphy encounters her she looks more rough than before, as she is also enduring the same sort of nightmares and monsters, and she even has a final boss she has to face: Murphy himself.